 determines the kind of people we are and will be.”

 -Laurance S. Rockefeller

-Governed by one of the park district’s guiding principles that established the district’s commitment to “respect historical, environmental and conservation significance in developing, maintaining and preserving its land and facilities,” the Glenview Park District follows through on its commitment to the environment in a variety of ways.
+Governed by one the Glenview Park District guiding principles to “respect historical, environmental and conservation significance in developing, maintaining and preserving its land and facilities,” we are committed to follow through on our commitment to the environment in a variety of ways.

 Protecting Open Space and the Environment through Strategic Plan Initiatives

-The Glenview Park District’s Strategic Plan for 2010-2013 contains numerous environment-related initiatives which include:
+The Glenview Park District 2010-13 Strategic Plan contains numerous environment-related initiatives which include: